intentional-mitsake/Charon/README.md

 **Why `sync/atomic` for `ActiveConns` but mutex for health state** `ActiveConns` is a single integer updated on every request — atomic is a single CPU instruction with no scheduler involvement.
 Health state involves multiple fields (`Healthy`, `SuccessiveFails`, `SuccessivePasses`, `CheckInterval`) that must change together as one unit — mutex is the correct primitive.

+**Why the circuit breaker is separate from health checking** `Healthy=false` excludes an upstream from `SelectUpstream` entirely — it won't be chosen at all.
+The circuit breaker operates on upstreams that *are* selected but may be mid-failure.
+Health checks are slow and deliberate (timer-driven, debounced with hysteresis).
+The circuit breaker is fast and per-request (real traffic, trips immediately).
+Both are needed.

+**Why `CompareAndSwap` for HALF_OPEN probing**
+Plain `if u.CBState == HALF_OPEN` doesn't work — multiple goroutines can all read the state simultaneously and all get through. `atomic.Bool.CompareAndSwap(false, true)` is a single CPU instruction; only the one goroutine that wins the swap gets to probe.
+All others return `503` until the probe resolves and `BeingChecked` is cleared.

 ---

 ## Running

 ```bash